 In the past, if an at-large seat opens mid-year, it is filled by someone in the same agency that employed the departing member.
 This precedent doesn't apply in the case of PLE seats.
 Jeffrey was a member of the Lived Expertise Advisory Council (LEAC).
 To fill this seat, the LEAC would propose nominating another subcommittee member to serve the remainder of the term.

-Nominating Melissa Hewitt

-Melissa Hewitt is one of the original members of the LEAC and serves on the Funding and Performance Subcommittee as well.
+The LEAC nominated Melissa Hewitt, one of the original members of the LEAC and serves on the Funding and Performance Subcommittee as well.
 She presented at the NC Bringing It Home Conference in 2023, alongside other members of the LEAC, and been instrumental in drafting the Client Bill of Rights.

-She has an Associates Degree in business and lives in Hickory, NC.
+She has an Associates Degree in Business and lives in Hickory, NC.
 She has lived in her home since 2014 and is passionate about her family, both biological and chosen.
 She has been known to occasionally get on her soap box and is committed to impacting domestic violence atrocities and injustices against the homeless.

-Steering Committee approval

-Questions?

-Motion?

-Veteran Subcommittee
+James Stroud motioned to approve Melissa Hewitt to fill the vacant at-large seat.
+Kisha Darden seconded the motion.
+The motion passed unanimously.

-Re-launched in February 2023 to work toward a Framework to End Veteran Homelessness across the NC BoS CoC.
+Veteran Subcommittee Update - Framework to End Veteran Homelessness in the NC BoS CoC

-Designs and implements a system to address Veteran homelessness in the CoC.
+The NC BoS CoC Veteran Subcommittee re-launched in February 2023 to work toward a Framework to End Veteran Homelessness across the NC BoS CoC.
+The framework designs and implements a system to address Veteran homelessness in the CoC.
 Subcommittee membership includes SSVF grantees, VA Medical Center staff, HUD-VASH staff, other Veteran service agencies, and Veterans with lived experience of homelessness.